First off, congratulations on challenging yourself to try something new! Even our elites had to start somewhere!

 Can I do a triathlon?

 With some time and training, anyone can do a triathlon.
-Daman World Triathlon Series Abu Dhabi is designed to be a mass participation event with distances catering to both novice and experienced triathletes.
+The ITU World Triathlon Series Abu Dhabi presented by Daman is designed to be a mass participation event with distances catering to both novice and experienced triathletes.

 What do I need to bring?